 1 Overview

-In Dr. Nadya Peek’s group, I am working on how an LLM can coach, rather than replace, non-programmer scientists who need to run experiments on Jubilee, an open-source multi-tool lab automation platform.
-Many users understand their biology deeply but struggle with the Science Jubilee Python library; my first step was to frame this not as a “natural language to code” problem, but as a mixed-initiative coaching task where the assistant translates plain-English goals into machine steps while preserving user control.
-I built an assistant that ingests device manuals, library documentation, calibration notes, and example scripts, then compiles goals into code that only touches verified APIs, automatically inserting dry-run simulations and safety checks before any real motion can happen.
+Under the joint supervision of Dr. Nadya Peek (UW), I am exploring how an LLM can coach, rather than replace, non-programmer scientists using Jubilee, an open-source multi-tool lab automation platform.
+Many users understand their biology deeply but struggle with the Science Jubilee Python library; my approach frames this not as a simple “natural language to code” problem, but as a mixed-initiative coaching task.
+The assistant translates plain-English goals into machine steps while preserving user control, ingesting device manuals and calibration notes to compile goals into code that only touches verified APIs.